About Montreal Independent Film Festival:

 Arsalan is born into a very well known artistic family.
 His father is a famous poet who was also the president of Pen Canada and a close friend of literary figures such as Arthur Miller, Margaret Atwood, Allen Ginsberg, and Helene Cixous.

-Members of Jury
+Some of the Members of Jury

 Sanaz Sehhati is an actress, a professor and the founder of Toronto International Women Film Festival.
 She received her masters degree in Literature and arts from the Columbia University in the United States and she resides and works in Canada since 1997.
 She is also the programmer of Venice Shorts in California.